 “K-yrre.”
 Aes replied, still struggling to breathe.
 The soft glow from the lantern filled her eyes once again.
 Her breath settled as her behavior calmed.
 Aes pulled the pelt back over herself.

 “The’ah might be some more of that roast below.”
 Without a word, Aes climbed back down to the base, sitting herself close to the fire pit.
 The large bird had been nearly picked clean.
 There was enough meat that was still warm that she fed herself with.
 She ate slowly.
 The glow in her eyes remained as she ate with dignity.
 “Rest while you can, De’ah.
-Knoll gonna be return’n.”
+Gnolls gonna be return’n.”

-The glow gradually faded from her eyes, as she nibbled on bits of warm meat.
+The glow gradually faded from her eyes as she nibbled on bits of warm meat.
 Using a wooden cup, she drank bits of fat and gelatin.

 “Why am I here?”
 She asked idly.